smitpi/PSLauncher/docs/docs/New-PSLauncherConfigFile.md

 ```

 ### -Title
-Text in the titple of the app.
+Text in the title of the app.

 ```yaml
 Type: String